suvarnak/mcp-tutorial/README.md

    ```
    (On Windows, this is typically at `C:\Users\<username>\AppData\Roaming\Claude\claude_desktop_config.json`)

-4. Add or modify the `mcpServers` section in the configuration file:
+4. Add or modify the `mcpServers` section in the configuration file.
+The command should be absolute path of `uv` executable, and the --directory option should be the absolute path of your project directory.

    ```json
    {
      "mcpServers": {